cgierke/homebridge-musiccast/README.md

 ## Input Sources

-For the server device, a separate accessory will be published to select the input source.
+For the server device, there will be a separate accessory to select the input source.
 It will provide all favorites saved on the device.
 Use the Yamaha MusicCast app to save, edit and order favorites.

 <img src="https://gitlab.com/cgierke/homebridge-musiccast/raw/main/homekit-screenshot-presets.png" width="550">